allvpv/website/content/haotic-journey-through-envvars/index.md

 `glibc` exposes a dynamic `environ` array, managed via `putenv` and `getenv` library functions.
-It uses an array, so the time complexity of `getenv` and `putenv` is *linear* with respect to the number of envvars.
+It uses an array, so the time complexity of `getenv` and `putenv` is *linear* in the number of envvars.
 Remember – envvars are not a high-performance dictionary and you should not abuse them.

 ### Python

-Python is an interesting case: it couples its environment to the C library, which may lead to some unexpected problems.
+Python couples its environment to the C library, which can cause surprising inconsistencies.

 If you've programmed some Python, you've probably used the `os.environ` dictionary.
 On startup, `os.environ` is built from the C library's `environ`